When you are going fishing, it is important to know the behaviors of the type of fish that you are trying to catch.

 Catfish are voracious eaters, which is why they grow to be so large.
 You can commonly find them as big as 50 pounds.

-That is why you need some heavy duty tackle when fishing for catfish.
+That is why you need some heavy-duty tackle when fishing for catfish.

+A catfishing reel will usually be a large size baitcaster whereas a catfishing rod will have a heavy power rating and be capable of handling very large fish.
 You will also find that catfish line has a higher rating than most other freshwater fish.

 Catfish are often thought of as bottom feeders but this is only a partially true statement.